 - The expansion of higher-performance network infrastructure can lead to increased energy demand.

-To mitigate these effects, we are expanding our network in an energy-efficient manner and increasingly using renewable energies (SDG 7), which means that, in the long term, the positive impacts will outweigh the negative consequences.
+To mitigate these effects, we are expanding our network in an energy-efficient manner and source our electricity completely from increasingly using renewable energies (SDG 7), which means that, in the long term, the positive impacts will outweigh the negative consequences.